khuranabal/khuranabal.github.io/_posts/2022-01-14-file-formats.md

 **Note**:
 * serialization is converting data into a form which can be easily transferred over the network and stored in file system.
 * there is no other file format better than avro for schema evolution.
-* avo can be best fit for landing in data lake as raw data.
+* avro can be best fit for landing raw data in data lake.
 * in avro, orc, parquet any compression can be used, compression code is stored in metadata, so reader can get to know compression code from metadata.